 Up a second flight, they entered a long corridor lined with heavily padded doors.
-All of them were closed, and everything—walls, doors, ceiling—was all the same dingy yellow.
+All of them were closed, and everything—walls, doors, ceiling—was the same dingy yellow.
 Hanna brought them to an office with the nameplate Basia Husarska, Director BPZ.

 “Biuro Zorganizowanego Przestępstwa,” Hanna told him.
 Bureau of Organized Crime.

 They entered the office, and in a couple of steps, she crossed to a second door and knocked on it.
 From the other side, they heard an annoyed, “Tak?”